-A member of the Safeguarding Team can be contacted at Safeguarding@allsaints.sheffield.sch.uk during school holidays.
+A member of the Safeguarding Team can be contacted at Safeguarding@allsaints.sheffield.sch.uk during school holidays or by calling 07748447431 or 07748447432.

 If the DSL and Deputies are not available, a nominated member of the Senior Leadership Team will act as cover (for example, during out-of-hours/out-of-term activities).